thinktandem/tandem/.github/ISSUE_TEMPLATE/discussion.md

 ---
-name: Documentation Change
+name: Discussion
-about: Create a documentation issue or request
+about: An action item that demands a conversation on how to proceed
-labels: documentation
+labels: action item, discussion
 ---

 Please complete the following: